KarthikSaladi047/Ansible-Project/README.md

 ## Tools and Technologies:
 This project uses the following tools and technologies:

-1. Ansible: Ansible is an open-source configuration management tool that can be used to automate the deployment and management of software on multiple servers.
+1. **Ansible**: Ansible is an open-source configuration management tool that can be used to automate the deployment and management of software on multiple servers.
 In this project, Ansible is used to manage the configuration of the Linux VM on Azure.

-2. Terraform: Terraform is an open-source infrastructure as code software tool that allows to create, manage and provision infrastructure resources through code.
+2. **Terraform**: Terraform is an open-source infrastructure as code software tool that allows to create, manage and provision infrastructure resources through code.
 In this project, Terraform is used to provision the Linux VM on Azure and manage the infrastructure resources on Azure.

-3. Azure: Azure is a cloud computing service created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
+3. **Azure**: Azure is a cloud computing service created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
 In this project, Azure is used as the cloud platform to provision the Linux VM and manage the infrastructure resources.

-4. Linux: The project uses Linux as the operating system for the virtual machine.
+4. **Linux**: The project uses Linux as the operating system for the virtual machine.

-5. Nginx : Nginx is a web server that can also be used as a reverse proxy, load balancer, and HTTP cache.
+5. **Nginx** : Nginx is a web server that can also be used as a reverse proxy, load balancer, and HTTP cache.
 In this project, Nginx is used as the web server.

 These tools and technologies are widely used in the industry and are well-documented, making it easy to find resources and tutorials for learning and troubleshooting.